nre-learning/nrelabs-curriculum/lessons/lesson-26/stage4/guide.md

 ```
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('linux', 6)">Run this snippet</button>

-Show the translated config again.
+Verify the translated config:

 ```
 show configuration | display translation-script translated-config | no-more
 ```
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('vqfx', 7)">Run this snippet</button>

-Now, you can try to modify the configuration by yourself and see how the translation script helps you to provision the corresponding Junos configuration.
+To conclude we demostrated how to provision Junos device using custom YANG modules via CLI and NETCONF.
+Custom YANG modules is flexible that it can be used to define custom service oriented configration models to suit your business needs.
+Please feel free to to modify the configuration by yourself and see how the translation script helps you to provision the corresponding Junos configuration.

+For further information about custom YANG on Junos please visit Juniper TechLibrary "[Understanding the Management of Nonnative YANG Modules on Devices Running Junos OS](https://www.juniper.net/documentation/en_US/junos/topics/concept/netconf-yang-modules-custom-managing-overview.html)"